There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 Located right in the heart of Ohio, this 32,000-acre park is home to a variety of beautiful landscapes, including rolling hills, deep forests, and rushing waterfalls.
 Whether you are an avid hiker, biker, or fisher, there are plenty of opportunities to enjoy each activity in Cuyahoga Valley.

-The park also boasts miles of scenic trails that are perfect for exploring on foot or by bike.
-And for those who love snow sports, Cuyahoga Valley offers cross-country skiing and snowmobiling during the winter months.
+The park also boasts miles of scenic trails perfect for exploring on foot or by bike.
+And for those who love snow sports, Cuyahoga Valley offers cross-country skiing and snowmobiling during winter.

 Additionally, there are several historic sites located within the park grounds, such as the Perkins Stone Mansion and Boston Store Visitor Center.